Spring will get here eventually.

 (Though at this point I’m still relatively skeptical.)

-But with spring comes seasonal allergies.
+But with the joys of spring come seasonal allergies as well.
 We have such a small window of lovely weather here in Minnesota that it’s a shame if you can only enjoy it between sneezes.
 I spoke with herbalist and author of the best-selling book Alchemy of Herbs, Rosalee de la Forȇt, to learn the best natural ways to rid yourself of allergy symptoms.

 Rosalee shares a very familiar story on her website.
 She too suffered from allergies for years and tired of trying to treat her symptoms with terrible tasting nasal sprays and medications, Rosalee sought out a different solution through natural and organic allergy remedies.
 You might have guessed how this story ends: yes, Rosalee is happily allergy free.
 And luckily for the rest of us, she is generously sharing her knowledge so we can join her with unstuffed noses and breathe in the spring.